- Download our Moving to Dublin Guide (PDF)

 Finding a job in Dublin

 Expats looking to work in Ireland’s capital will have to do their homework.
 The job market in Dublin is tough, and expats will need perseverance and optimism when searching for job prospects.

 Before moving to the Emerald Isle, expats will need to research and line up a job.
 The most promising sectors are IT, accounting and the pharmaceutical industry.

 Most expats moving to Dublin first find work through contacts already in the country.
 Given its size, finding work in Ireland is much easier with the help of local contacts.
 If expats don't have any such contacts, we recommend using online portals and social networks such as LinkedIn, or perusing company websites within a particular industry for vacancies.

 Work culture in Dublin

 The Irish can be obsessive when it comes to working.
 Although individuals and industry norms differ, long hours from Monday to Friday and working the occasional Saturday are common.

 Offices are seen by the Irish to be quite informal, but expats should be prepared for long meetings and a strict hierarchy.
-Work attire, especially in industries such as finance and engineering, is always formal.
+Work attire, especially in industries such as finance and engineering, is generally formal.